Lexical analysis: Lexical token and lexical tokenization

-Tokenization

-Tokenization is the process of demarcating and possibly classifying sections of a string of input characters.
+Lexical tokenization is the conversion of a raw text into (semantically or syntactically) meaningful lexical tokens, belonging to categories defined by a "lexer" program, such as identifiers, operators, grouping symbols, and data types.
 The resulting tokens are then passed on to some other form of processing.
 The process can be considered a sub-task of parsing input.

 For example, in the text string: